mui-le/blog/How_To_Make_Your_Site_Faster.md

     ```sql
         SELECT name, bar FROM dig WHERE name = 'Diep' AND language = 'vietnam' AND age = '30'
     ```
     ~~Mysql will don't know need reorder query and use `idx_name_age_language` to find.
-So you will need re-init index alert:
+So you will need re-init index alert~~:
     ```sql
         ALTER TABLE dig ADD INDEX idx_name_language_age(name, language, age)
     ```
-* Note: the knowledge above is no longer true because mysql has support for now [index-condition-pushdown-optimization](https://dev.mysql.com/doc/refman/5.6/en/index-condition-pushdown-optimization.html)
+* **Note: the knowledge above is no longer true because mysql has support for now** [index-condition-pushdown-optimization](https://dev.mysql.com/doc/refman/5.6/en/index-condition-pushdown-optimization.html)
 - Order of index will most likely be affected by the command `LIKE`.
 You can reference [multiple-column-indexes](https://dev.mysql.com/doc/refman/5.7/en/multiple-column-indexes.html)
     - Consider the two indexes:
     ```sql